-This unit applies to workers who provide support to people according to an established individualised plan in any community services context.
-Work performed requires some discretion and judgement and may be carried out under regular direct or indirect supervision.
+This unit applies to workers in a residential or community context.
+Work performed requires some discretion and judgement and is carried out under regular direct, indirect or remote supervision.

-The skills in this unit must be applied in accordance with Commonwealth and State/Territory legislation, Australian/New Zealand standards and industry codes of practice.
+The skills in this unit must be applied in accordance with Commonwealth and State/Territory legislation, Australian standards and industry codes of practice.